 F2.
 Does due process prevail in civil and criminal matters?
 0 / 4

 Due process rights are not respected.
-In July 2017, a Rabat court of appeals sentenced 23 Sahrawis to prison sentences ranging from two years to life for the 2010 deaths of 11 Moroccan security personnel during an uprising at the Gdeim Izik protest camp.
+In 2017, a Rabat court of appeals handed 23 Sahrawis prison sentences ranging from two years to life for the 2010 deaths of 11 Moroccan security personnel during an uprising at the Gdeim Izik protest camp.
 Evidence at the trial included confessions allegedly obtained by torture.
 The court did not investigate these allegations.

 Pro-independence advocates and other civil society leaders are often arbitrarily arrested, particularly in the aftermath of demonstrations.
 International human rights groups view many Sahrawis in Moroccan prisons, including human rights activists and pro-independence advocates, as political prisoners.